 Teaching Partners is a peer mentoring program designed to promote excellence in teaching.
 Faculty peer mentors meet periodically to share teaching practices.
 A centerpiece of the program is classroom peer observations.
 Teaching Partners participants attend a workshop to learn procedures for planning a classroom observation and providing useful formative feedback to a peer.
 This page provides information about the program and tells you how to join the Teaching Partners group.

-Get Engaged Tips are weekly e-mail messages that describe an instructional strategy that faculty might find helpful in promoting active learning and student engagement.
+Tips for student engagement are weekly e-mail messages that describe an instructional strategy that faculty might find helpful in promoting active learning and student engagement.
 The Get Engaged Tips are based on the scholarly literature on teaching and suggestions from faculty who have successfully used the strategy in their teaching.
 Past tips are archived on the Get Engaged page on the CUTLA web site.

 Once you have an official UWF e-mail address, you will begin receiving these teaching tips.
 Anyone can be subscribed to the teaching tips e-mail distribution list by contacting Lori Glaze (firstname.lastname@example.org) and sending your off-campus e-mail address.